 You are not legally required to use a solicitor or a barrister.
 In fact, if you wish, you can choose to represent yourself.
 However, there may be complex issues that may make it very difficult to apply for a divorce without any professional help.
-However, if you and your spouse disagree about any issue at all, you are strongly advised to seek our advice.
+If you and your spouse disagree about any issue at all, you are strongly advised to seek our advice.
 You and your spouse should not use the same solicitor.

 Many couples enter into a separation agreement or a judicial separation to regulate matters between them before they seek a divorce.
 In any application for a decree of divorce, the court can review any previous arrangements made by the parties, such as a decree of judicial separation or a separation agreement, particularly if the circumstances of either party have changed.

 After the granting of a decree of divorce, either party can apply to the court to have any orders made under the decree – such as a maintenance order – reviewed by the court.

 Before a court can grant a divorce, the following conditions must be met:

 - The couple must have been living apart from one another for at least 2 out of the previous 3 years before the application is made.
 (Before 1 December 2019, this was 4 out of the previous 5 years.)
 The Family Law Act 2019 also provides a new definition of the term ‘living apart’ (see ‘Living apart’ below).